How to Make the Best Pumpkin Pie

 • 1/2 teaspoon vanilla

-STEP 1: Preheat your oven to 425 degrees and place your rack in the bottom third of your oven.
+STEP 1: Preheat oven to 425°F. Place your rack in the bottom third of the oven.

 STEP 2: In a small saucepan, combine the pumpkin, brown sugar, ginger, cinnamon, cloves, and salt.
 Cook the ingredients over medium heat for 4 to 5 minutes, stirring occasionally.
 Remove the pan from the heat and set it aside to cool slightly.

-STEP 4: Pour a small amount of the milk mixture into the pumpkin mixture and stir it in.
-This will begin to bring the temperature of the pumpkin down so that it doesn't curdle the milk when you mix the two together.
+STEP 4: Pour a small amount of the milk mixture into the pumpkin and stir to temper.
 Then spoon in all of the pumpkin mixture into the milk and stir well until fully combined.
-Pour the liquid into your prepared crust.
+Pour the liquid into the prepared crust.

-STEP 5: Place the pie plate onto a baking sheet and place it in the oven.
-Bake the pie at 425 degrees for 15 minutes.
-Then lower the temperature to 350 degrees and bake for another 40 to 45 minutes.
+STEP 5: Bake at 425°F for 15 minutes, then lower the temperature to 350°F and bake for another 40 to 45 minutes.
 The pie is done when a knife inserted near the center comes out clean.
-Cool the pie on a wire rack for one hour and then refrigerate to store.
+Cool on a wire rack for one hour and then refrigerate to store.

 Add a dollop of whipped cream with a light sprinkle of cinnamon and you've got a tasty fall dessert to enjoy and share.